1. Can I build an ADU on my property?

-Interest and growth in ADU development has given rise to companies who bill themselves as one-stop shops for ADUs.
-Some offer their own models to choose from, which could make it less expensive than building a custom ADU.
+Bella Builders is a one-stop shops for ADUs.
+We offer a few pre-builts models to choose from, which could make it less expensive than building a custom ADU.
+We offer free consultations.

 If you opt for a pre-fabricated or manufactured home that can be delivered to your property, check with your city or county building department to make sure it meets local building codes.</p>

 3. How much does it cost to build an ADU?

 As a general rule, ADUs don’t come cheap.
 Even without the land costs, the cost of construction — and viable ways of paying for it — are limited.

 The cost will depend on the size and type of ADU, and the local wages.
 For instance, the city of Los Angeles, California — one of the more expensive cities in America — estimates that “a new, custom-built detached ADU may cost as much as $250,000.
 Retrofitting an existing attached garage or basement may cost approximately $80,000 to $150,000, depending on size, existing plumbing and how you design the space.”

 You can save money on the design if you live in a city that offers pre-approved building plans that homeowners can use to build their ADU either for free or for a licensing fee.
 The plans, which can be customized to a degree, speed up the review process because they already meet the city’s building code and design guidelines.

 Leading ADU Builders in Los Angeles, Bella Builders owner Vinny Fazzino, said that fixed costs in new construction, such as excavation and laying a foundation, make even small ADUs expensive.
 Given the fixed costs, some homeowners choose to build to the maximum size allowed in their jurisdiction since adding additional square footage is relatively inexpensive.